Philippines Contemporary Artists

 Ronald Ventura had his first solo exhibition in 2000, at the Drawing Room gallery in Makati City, entitled 'All Soul Day'.
 In 2009, he was exhibited for the first time in the United States, at the Tyler Rollins Fine Art Gallery in New York: 'Metaphysics.

-From January 30 to March 4, 2017, the MET Museum in Manila presented an exhibition of Ronald Ventura "Shadow Forest: Encounters and Explorations", consisting of various works by Ronald Ventura, from his lithographs dating from the 90s to his human-sized mechanical carousels of 2016.
+From January 30 to March 4, 2017, the MET Museum in Manila presented an exhibition by Ronald Ventura "Shadow Forest: Encounters and Explorations", consisting of various works by Ronald Ventura, from his lithographs dating from the 90s to his human-sized mechanical carousels from 2016.

-To open the Goldenberg Art Series, Ronald Ventura held an exclusive-showing as part of Art Fair Philippines 2024.
-A collection of 11 different pieces by Ventura were set-up for viewing: sculptures by drop-off, paintings in the lobby, and prints at the glasshouse.
+To inaugurate the Goldenberg Art Series, Ronald Ventura presented an exclusive exhibition as part of Art Fair Philippines 2024, with a collection of 11 different works: sculptures at the entrance, paintings in the entrance hall and engravings in the greenhouse.

 PAST EXHIBITIONS